jtbdevelopment/TwistedHangman/README.md

 *  karma (and command line)
 *  yeoman
 *  ruby/sass/compass for sass builds
+*  Tomcat

 The front end development module was kick-started with yeoman.

 The front end depends on a backend to be up and running to work.
-Grunt proxy has been configured to point api calls to localhost 9998.
-If you run the GrizzlyServerBuild class it will launch a backend for you.
+Grunt proxy has been configured to point api calls to localhost 8080.
+If you setup a deployed local tomcat it can serve up api/websocket.

+__We were using Grizzly prior but experiencing issues with websocket paths not being initialized and gave up trying to resolve it for now.__

 __Please note on the first bower build it will generate a warning about angular conflict.
 Choose option 3.__